rd2/oslg/README.md

 ### OpenStudio & EnergyPlus

 In most cases, critical (and many non-critical) OpenStudio anomalies will be caught by EnergyPlus at the start of a simulation.
-Standalone applications (e.g. _Apply Measures Now_) or [SDK](https://openstudio-sdk-documentation.s3.amazonaws.com/index.html) based iterative solutions can't rely on EnergyPlus to catch such errors - and somehow warn users of potentially invalid results.
-This Ruby module provides developers a means to log warnings, as well as non-fatal & fatal errors, that may eventually put OpenStudio's (or EnergyPlus') internal processes at risk.
+Standalone applications (e.g. _Apply Measures Now_) or [SDK](https://openstudio-sdk-documentation.s3.amazonaws.com/index.html) based iterative solutions can't rely on EnergyPlus to catch such errors - and somehow warn users of potentially invalid results. __oslg__ provides developers a means to log warnings, as well as non-fatal & fatal errors, that may eventually put OpenStudio's (or EnergyPlus') internal processes at risk.
 Developers are free to decide how to harness __oslg__ as they see fit, e.g. output logged WARNING messages to the OpenStudio _runner_, while writing out DEBUG messages to a bug report file.

 ### Recommended use